 ‘Not with a boy.’
 Gabby leant across the table, snatching her feet back just in time to avoid Fleur’s stomp.
 ‘But whenever she was in trouble when we were younger, she’d always run off and then pretend she’d done nothing wrong.’

-‘Better than giving maman the big eyes and blaming me, little chick.’
+‘Better than giving Maman the big eyes and blaming me, little chick.’
 Fleur shot Gabby a half-hearted glare.
 ‘I got blamed for everything by this tiny harpy.
 Don’t trust her, Harry.
-She’s a greedy little bird.’
+She’s a sneaky, greedy little bird.’

-Gabby tried to pout, but ended up giggling too much to manage it.
+Gabby tried to pout but dissolved into giggles.
 ‘Fleur’s only being mean because I told her if she didn’t want you, I’d have you.
 I think she’s worried I was being serious.’

 Harry laughed and winked at her.
 ‘Well, if you change your mind and decide you are serious, Gabby.
 You just let me know.’